The following post is from Angie of Many Little Blessings: Planning a Homeschool Calendar with Six-Week Terms

-When I began homeschooling, I felt stuck in a traditional school calendar mentality.
+I felt stuck in a traditional homeschool calendar mentality when I began homeschooling.
 While I thought year-round schooling sounded like a good idea, I just couldn’t imagine giving up our long summers.
 However, having taught for two years at a school with a “balanced calendar,” I could definitely see the possible benefits for our family.

 During this school year, our fifth one homeschooling, I decided to go with an option that would combine the traditional school calendar with a little bit of a year-round calendar feel.
 We decided to break up our school calendar this year into six terms, each of which is approximately six weeks long.

-How We Planned a School Calendar Based on Six Week Terms
+How We Planned a Homeschool Calendar Based on Six-Week Terms

-While we are, obviously, learning all year round, I set up a 180 day calendar for our schooling, based on our state’s requirements for attendance.
-When I set up our calendar, I first looked at any major holidays or other times during the year where I knew that we would want have some time off.
+While we are, obviously, learning all year round, I set up a 180-day calendar for our schooling based on our state’s requirements for attendance.
+When I set up our calendar, I first looked at any major holidays or other times during the year when I knew that we would want to have some time off.
 I made sure that those times would coincide with our break times.

 After deciding when we wanted to have time off, I sat down with a calendar that was set up from June through May.
 I played around with different configurations of how to make six-week terms fit into the calendar.

-My final planning calendar that had us doing our official schooldays approximately as follows:
+My final planning calendar had us doing our official schooldays approximately as follows: